Get hands-on training on all the Gradle fundamental features in less than one day.

 - Build a Java application.

-- Get to ask questions to a Gradle Core Developer!
+- Get to ask a Gradle expert questions!

 We recommend that you continue to learn more through one of our advanced Gradle learning courses.

 - High-level overview of using plugins